reidmv/mds-package/README.md

 To verify the health of installed software, the `mds-package` utility will invoke RPM's verify action for the package.
 This will in turn invoke the MDS installer's verify action.

+The `mds-package` utility wrapper is required, instead of using RPM's %post and
+%preun script actions, because some vendor installers may make use of the RPM system too.
+RPM %post and %preun actions hold the RPM transaction lock, which would prevent some vendor installers from completing during those actions.